Caleb-Hurst/Rock-On/README.md

 You can visit [Rock On](https://rock-on-production.up.railway.app/) to try the app online.

+if you would like to use the admin feature please use the credentials listed below in "Locally Running Rock On"

 Everything you need to visit the site and use this application without cloning to your local machine is in the link above.

 If you wish to run the application locally, you may do so as well!